chazeon/notes/docs/notes/software/powershell-profile/index.md

 ## OpenSSH Server

-Install the OpenSSH server by enable it in [Windows Settings's Optional Features](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings), then start and enable the service.
+Install the OpenSSH server by enable it in [Windows Settings's Optional Features](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#install-openssh-using-windows-settings), then start the "OpenSSH Server" (`sshd`) service and set its startup type to "Automatic".

 ### Set Powershell as the login shell